oracle/weblogic-monitoring-exporter/README.md

 ## Configure the exporter

-The sidecar does not have a landing page.
-Configuration is done by sending a PUT request to the path `/configuration`.
+You configure the sidecar by sending a PUT request to the path `/configuration`.
-You can do this with `curl`; when used with the [operator](https://github.com/oracle/weblogic-kubernetes-operator/), the operator will automatically configure the exporter.
+You can do this with `curl`; that is how the operator does it.

 ```
 curl -X PUT -i -u myname:mypassword \